Kwill2228/Paas-Saas-ERP-CRM-and-other-AI-Integration-Solutions/README.md

 <img width="839" height="574" alt="image" src="https://github.com/user-attachments/assets/ae5f06f2-693e-4ed2-b946-36247a186324" />

 Workflow Automation & Integration Management

+#CRM Systems Experience:
+• Salesforce Sales Cloud and Marketing Cloud: Managed client interactions, tracked sales pipelines, and executed marketing campaigns.
+• EPIC, NexGen, Maestro, XLCare: Maintained patient and client records, ensuring compliance with healthcare regulations.
+• Odoo: Implemented and customized CRM solutions for personal e-commerce businesses, integrating automation to streamline operations.
+• Developer Tools: Zapier, App Automation and Intergration using API key generation to input and manage client data.

-strategist and Method's used:
+#strategist and Method's used:

-Core concepts of BACCM, the Business Analysis Core Concept Model:
+#Core concepts of BACCM, the Business Analysis Core Concept Model:

-#Change, Need, Solution, Stakeholder, Value, and Context.
+•Change, Need, Solution, Stakeholder, Value, and Context.

-#Communicate with stakeholders effectively while working on a brief.
+•Communicate with stakeholders effectively while working on a brief.

-#Identify best mode of treatment or method including the best approach to resolve the communicated assignment to meet the needs of stakeholders.
+•Identify best mode of treatment or method including the best approach to resolve the communicated assignment to meet the needs of stakeholders.

-#Breaking a task into subtasks and handling the most common of them, such as exploratory analysis and data grouping.
+•Breaking a task into subtasks and handling the most common of them, such as exploratory analysis and data grouping.

-#Used pivot tables to answer specific business questions and communicate findings to stakeholders

-#Drawing conclusions and making recommendations based on data analysis

-#Prepare conclusions, visualizations and spreadsheets to be presented to stakeholders— using clear chart and spreadsheet formatting and documenting the work for future reference.
+•Used pivot tables to answer specific business questions and communicate findings to stakeholders •Drawing conclusions and making recommendations based on data analysis •Prepare conclusions, visualizations and spreadsheets to be presented to stakeholders— using clear chart and spreadsheet formatting and documenting the work for future reference.

-#Share results of your work to produce impact and influence business decisions.
+•Share results of your work to produce impact and influence business decisions.